-Basically, if you’re a chickpea lover, you’re in the right place, because this chickpea burger has got ’em in spades.
+If you’re a chickpea lover, you’re in the right place.
+Because this Chickpea Burger has chickpeas all over the place!

 How do you build a vegan veggie burger?